NodeSecure/cli/FLAGS.md

 - net
 - http2
 - dgram
+- child_process

-This flag only work if the AST analysis as successfully retrieved all dependencies as expected.
+> ⚠️ This flag only work if the AST analysis as successfully retrieved all dependencies as expected.

 </details>